 - Automated Regression Testing:

 The AITS Quality Assurance team develops automated test scripts when the development of the application is almost complete.
 These test scripts will be utilized in the future for regression testing.
 They are based on detailed test cases that were developed as part of the manual functional testing.
 They automatically test the product to validate and verify the application behaves as specified in the requirements.
 These tests can be run repeatedly.
-They can also be used after the project is done in case tests are needed to be run due to software upgrades, system upgrades, hardware upgrades, etc.
+They can also be used after the project is done in case tests are needed to be run due to software upgrades, system upgrades, hardware upgrades, etc. Testing is done using software tools such as HP Unified Functional Tester (UFT), and in-house developed tools.

 The AITS Quality Assurance team tests the application on different browsers.
 This is different from manual functional testing in that they are checking to make sure the application works correctly and renders correctly.
 The Types of Devices Tested include: Laptop/Desktop Browsers (IE, Firefox, Chrome, Safari), Tablets (iPad and Android), and Phones (iPhone and Android).